JoshuaGoode/HashFlare-Research/README.md

 #### Other goals:
  - Piece together company history
- - Review and report past and current controversies
+ - Review and report past and current controversies across HashCoins, HashFlare, and Polybius operations
  - Document current withdraw issues (December 2017) supposedly due to block.io and analyze their cause.
 Review HashFlare's response and elicit one from block.io.
+ - Speculate required hash power to operate based on publicly shared contract data

 #### Misc